MEMEXProject/MEMEX-LOC-BENCHMARK/README.md

 This project is a result of performing Visual-SLAM and GPS fusion for correct the GPS location of images in [Mapillary](https://www.mapillary.com) server.

+### Multicamera Acquisition System

 ## Acknowledgements
+This work is part of the ANR MEMEX project.
+[Website](https://memexproject.eu/en/)